 Google alerts for business

-Have you set up Google alerts for your business?
+Have you set up Google alerts for business?
 If not, you could be missing out on vital information about your market and industry.

 What are Google alerts?

 Google alerts are a free tool that you can use to get a better understanding of the conversations that are happening about your business online.

 Fill out fields to show Google what terms you’re interested in and you’ll receive an email every time those specific words appear on a new page on the internet.
 Get updates weekly, daily or as they happen to make sure you’re always in the know about your business online.

 It’s also really handy for letting you know when your new website pages have been indexed by Google after you’ve uploaded them, which is great for those of you who blog regularly.
 Keep accurate tabs on your blog posts, and see where else on the internet that content is being posted.